bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 ### Genetic Algorithms

-- The most common form of evolutionary algorithm (EA)
+- The most common form of evolutionary algorithm (EA).
-- A sequence of "base pairs" (e.g. numbers) represent a solution to the problem
+- A sequence of "base pairs" (e.g. numbers) represent a solution to the problem.
-- The "DNA" is genetically manipulated
+- The "DNA" is genetically manipulated.
-- Commonly used for optimization, compared to some other EAs.
+- GAs are commonly used for optimization, compared to some other EAs.
 - ***Requires many function evaluations, which may be expensive***.
 - **A distributed variant would be ideal in this case**